developer-portal/content/tools/virtualization/playing-around-with-various-vga-providers.md

 # Playing around with various VGA providers

-> More information can be found here https://www.kraxel.org/blog/2019/09/display-devices-in-qemu/

 1. Download the Fedora Workstation ISO file from website and store it in a reference directory `cdromimg`.
    ```
    https://getfedora.org